kbordon/js-wk4-codereview/README.md

 **Technical**
 * I don't know sass.
 * I lament knowing I won't really be able to work with React since working with Angular made me really curious about how it differs in architecture.
+* I would like to know how to authenticate users in Angular, and other languages.

 **Non-Technical**
 * Becoming too focused on one spec, and not managing my time properly.